IntelliSenseIoT/XserverIoTOnboardTask.github.io/README.md

 ![](images/XserverIoTConnectivity.png)

-## Cloning the project with Visual Studio 2019 - No certificate found with the supplied thumbprint error
+## Cloning the project with Visual Studio 2019 - No certificate found with the supplied thumbprint

     Solution: